Privacy

 - Email address - Used to send a verification link.

-- Unlock token - Stored in a cookie (1 year) so you don't have to re-verify.
+- Access token - Stored in a cookie (1 year) so you don't have to re-verify.

 - IP address and browser info - For abuse prevention.

-We do not sell, trade, or share your information with third parties.
-We do not run ads.
-We do not build advertising profiles.
+I do not sell, trade, or share your information with third parties.
+I do not run ads.
+I do not build advertising profiles.

 - Session cookie - Standard PHP session for login state.
 Expires when you close the browser.